Configure properties

 Property types determine the data each field stores and how editors interact with it.
 Choose the right type to match the editorial experience and the rendered output.

-- Built-in properties – Set by the system and are automatically available for pages and blocks regardless of type.
+- Built-in properties – The system sets these automatically.
+They are available for all pages and blocks regardless of type.
 For example, PageName (name of the web page) and PageStartPublish (start publish date for the page).

-- User-defined properties – These are added to the page or block type definition in code or from the admin view.
+- User-defined properties – Add these to the page or block type definition in code or from the admin view.
 Typical examples are Heading and MainBody.

 Create page properties